thutahw/tp/docs/UserGuide.md

 1. Managing appointments - scheduling new appointments, changing appointments, cancelling appointments, marking appointments as done etc.
 2. Managing patient information - phone number, special remarks etc.
-3. Viewing appointments in a calendar format.
+3. Viewing appointments in a `schedule` view.
+4. A built-in calendar for greater convenience.

 All of these can be done easily with just a few keystrokes!
-Baymax's distinguishing feature is our special built-in calendar view -- it shows you how busy a particular day or week is at a glance, so that you can help patients make quick decisions on the ground!
+Baymax's distinguishing feature is our special built-in calendar view which can help patients make quick decisions on the ground!
 What are you waiting for?
 Head on to Section 2, “Quick Start”!

 --------------------------------------------------------------------------------